icing/mod_md/README.md

 ### Why Both?

-Firrst, since Stapling has become a vital function of a web server in the modern times of `https:`, it is a good idea to phase in something new and allow for a mixed configuration.
+First, since Stapling has become a vital function of a web server in the modern times of `https:`, it is a good idea to phase in something new and allow for a mixed configuration.

 Second, Apache has a strong focus on remaining backward compatible.
 Shipping a new stapling